List of Emmerdale characters introduced in 2007: Cathy Hope

 In May 2018, Cathy and Heath set fire to a pile of Bob's belongings.
 When Bob confronts Brenda, thinking she was responsible, Cathy admits she and Heath did it.
 Bob sits them down and reminds Cathy and Heath that he loves them but states if they ever do anything like that again, they will be in a whole heap of trouble but Cathy and Heath walk out.
 Brenda finds them at the playground and Cathy expresses that she believes Bob no longer loves her and Heath.
 Brenda promises them that he does and assures them it is okay to be angry and upset but states it is never okay to start fires.
 Bob soon suggests it is better Cathy and Heath stay with him and Laurel.
 Despite Cathy and Heath's refusal to leave Brenda, Bob insists they'll just have to get used to it.
 In June 2018, Cathy and Heath continue to act up as they adjust to the new living arrangements and miss Brenda.

 In November 2018, Cathy and Heath move back in with Brenda as Bob and Laurel's relationship starts to break down.
 Approaching Christmas 2018, Bob struggles to get enough money to buy Cathy and Heath their Christmas presents, disappointing them when he buys the wrong video games.
 In late January 2019, Bob's financial troubles gets so bad that he has to spend the night outside on a bench.
 He is found the next day and taken to hospital, suffering from severe hypothermia.
 He soon gets discharged and moves back in with Brenda, Cathy and Heath.

 In March 2020, Cathy and Heath make a vegan cake in school which Brenda decides to give out to customers in the cafe in an attempt to stay on top of trends and not lose customers to the outdoor pursuits.
 However, she is horrified when the cake gives Dan Spencer (Liam Fox) an allergic reaction as he is allergic to almonds and Cathy and Heath reveal they used almond flour.
 They manage to sort things out but afterwards when Brenda tries the cake she is impressed by how good it is.

 Over summer 2021, Cathy gets jealous of all the attention her niece April Windsor (Amelia Flanagan) is receiving on her memorial page for Donna.
 Cathy trolls April on a social media account about Donna and spreads her phone number all while pretending to be on April's side by giving her support.
-In September 2021, Cathy starts to regret her actions, but its too late as other children have also started to troll April.
+In September 2021, Cathy starts to regret her actions, but it's too late as other children have also started to troll April.
 Cathy confesses what she has done to April, and after a frosty reception from April, Cathy spends the night in the Cricket Pavilion.
-The next day Cathy is found by Rhona Goskirk (Zoe Henry), whom has found out about the bullying, Rhona forces Cathy to confess to Bob and Brenda, which leads to a scuffle between Rhona and Brenda, in which Brenda is pushed to the ground.
+The next day Cathy is found by Rhona Goskirk (Zoe Henry), who has found out about the bullying, Rhona forces Cathy to confess to Bob and Brenda, which leads to a scuffle between Rhona and Brenda, in which Brenda is pushed to the ground.